Praneeth-18/kube-burner-demo/README.md

   ./scripts/sync-load-env.py
   ```
 - Re-run the sync command whenever you change `.env`; values left unset fall back to whatever is already in the YAML.
+- Use `BACKEND_SCALE_REPLICAS` in `.env` if you want the automatic scale-up patch to target a different replica count.
 - This keeps newcomers out of raw YAML while still letting you version different load profiles alongside the repo.

 ---